 You may contact our Secret Church team by filling out the Contact Form on our website or by calling our office at 205.547.2777.

 Radical will host pre-simulcast testing times to enable you to test for the actual simulcast on Friday, April 24.
 It is strongly recommended that you log into your simulcast account for 45-60 minutes during at least two of these testing times to ensure your simulcast setup will work during the gathering.
-Testing dates will be announced when registration opens.

 The following browsers are supported: Google Chrome, Safari, and Firefox.
 You can also stream on iOS or Android platforms.
 Internet Explorer is not recommended.